g76r/jmxsi/README.md

 =========================

-JMX Shell Interface is not (yet) available with released packages, however, provided you've got a Unix box with a JDK, it can very easily be built and installed that way:
+JMX Shell Interface is not (yet) available with released packages, however, provided you've got a Unix box with a JDK, git client and make, it can easily be built and installed that way:

 ```
 git clone https://github.com/g76r/jmxsi.git
 cd jmxsi
 make
+sudo ln -s $(pwd)/jmxsi /usr/bin/
 ```

 There are no runtime dependencies apart from the JVM, bash and usual unix utils.

+Altought .rpm or .deb packages are not publicly maintained and available, there is a descent jmxsi.spec RPM source file in the source repository.

 Secondary tools
 ===============